One movement that appears at least once in every dressage test is the halt.

 If the halt is unbalanced, the horse may tip onto his forehand and drop his poll as he halts, or he might throw his head up against the contact and not halt square.

-The horse should remain still and relaxed but will remain attentive and wait for his rider’s next instruction.
+The horse should remain still and relaxed but attentive whilst waiting for his rider’s next instruction.